Advances and challenges in single-molecule electron transport: Selected open problems

-\paragraph*{Non-unitary effects.} A conceptually innovative approach to explain {\ciss} has been put forward by \textcite{Matityahu2016,Matityahu2017}.
+{\it Non-unitary effects.} A conceptually innovative work-around for the no-go theorems has been put forward by \textcite{Guo2012,Guo2014} and further explored by \textcite{Matityahu2016,Matityahu2017}.
 These authors investigate the effect of a third bath that the electrons traversing the chiral molecule may be coupled to.
 The bath gives rise, in general, to non-unitary effects such as `dephasing' or `leakage'.
-Technically speaking, it gives rise to a complex self-energy that can interfere with transport in a spin-selective way in the presence of spin-orbit interactions.
-As a consequence, evanescent waves associated with opposite spins have different decay lengths.
+Technically, this effect can be modeled by a complex self-energy that can bring about spin-selective transport in the presence of spin-orbit interactions; intuitively, evanescent waves associated with opposite spins have different decay lengths.
+The overall magnitude of the filtering effect thus brought about appears to be too small explain the main experimental features observation. }

-\paragraph*{{\ciss} induced by substrate mediated {\soc}.} Since straightforward {\soc} on the chiral molecules is suspected to be too weak in order to account for the experimentally observed magnitude of {\ciss}, it is natural to consider the role of the substrate.
+{\it {\ciss} induced by substrate mediated {\soc}.} Since straightforward {\soc} on the chiral molecules is suspected to be too weak in order to account for the experimentally observed magnitude of {\ciss}, it is natural to consider the role of the substrate.
 In most experimental situations, this substrate is taken to be a Au surface, where {\soc} can be considered sizable.
-Indeed, \textcite{Gersten2013} have predicted that a considerable spin-polarization can be obtained by a mechanism that combines strong {\soc} in the substrate with orbital angular momentum selectivity imposed by the chiral molecule.
+Indeed, \textcite{Gerstin2013} have predicted that a considerable spin-polarization can be obtained by a mechanism that combines strong {\soc} in the substrate with orbital angular momentum selectivity imposed by the chiral molecule.

-\paragraph*{Outlook} Currently, it appears that a large gap remains between the experimental observations and the quantitative estimates from theory.
+{\it Outlook.} At present, it appears that a large gap remains between the experimental observations and the quantitative estimates from theory.
+Currently, theoretical investigations are focusing on qualitative aspects, {\it e.g.}, on rigorous bounds set by symmetries, such as time-reversal \cite{Yang2019,Dalum2019}.
 Further experiments are required for guiding the theory and for limiting the possible interpretations for this potentially very important phenomenon.
-Currently, the theoretical investigations are focusing on qualitative aspects of \ciss\ to appear, {\it e.g.}, symmetry requirements \cite{Xu2019,Rebergen2019}.